-The World Health Organization (WHO) says, there are two billion people with anaemia in the world and half of the anaemia is due to iron deficiency.
-Find out if you have Anaemia or not
+The World Health Organization (WHO) says, there are around 1.62 billion people with anemia in the world (that contributes to the world’s quarter population) and half of the anemia is due to iron deficiency.

-Iron- it is one important nutrient whose deficiency may lead to numerous health issues.
 Like, have you been feeling fatigued or tired?
-Or is there an abnormal pale colouration on your face?
+Or is there an abnormal pale coloration on your face?
 Well, these could be the symptoms of iron deficiency in you.

 5 Major Symptoms of Iron Deficiency